LiamJCates/Programming-Notes/C++/CodeExamples/Interview/Questions/Constructors&Destructors.md

 Answer: error
-error: call of overloaded ‘cons(double)’ is ambiguous The literal value 3.34 defaults to a double and throws an error regarding mismatching constructor arguments.
+error: call of overloaded ‘cons(double)’ is ambiguous The literal value 3 defaults to a double and throws an error regarding mismatching constructor arguments.
 error: redeclaration of ‘cons S’
   An object with the name S is declared twice.

-31. What is the output of the code?
+25. What is the output of the code?

-  #include<iostream>
+  #include <iostream>
   using namespace std;

   class cons {
     public:
       int m;